nyk/catflap/README.md

 - It is recommended to flush the Catflap access rules every day or so (e.g. using a cron job that calls 'sudo catflap purge' command).
 This is analogous to expiring user login sessions.
+- If you want to revoke access on a particular pass phrase, you must remove the pass phrase from the passfile and ALSO flush the CATFLAP-ALLOW firewall chain, by using the 'catflap purge' command, or remove each IP address with the 'catflap revoke <ip>' command.